alphagov/paas-tech-docs/source/documentation/monitoring_apps/metrics.md

 If you use the [PostgreSQL](deploying_services/postgresql/#postgresql), [MySQL](deploying_services/mysql/#mysql) or [Redis](deploying_services/redis/#redis) backing service, you can view metrics on those backing services in the GOV.UK PaaS admin tool.

-When you create your backing service instance and bind an app to that backing service, you can access that backing service's metrics for that app.
+When you create your backing service instance, you can access its metrics with no additional work.
 Your backing service plan does not affect which metrics you can view.

 You can view metrics up to 60 calendar days before today's date.
 You can select any date range within this time period.